grafana/loki/docs/sources/upgrading/_index.md

 ### Loki

+#### Fifocache is deprecated

+We introduced a new cache called `embedded-cache` which is an in-process cache system that make it possible to run Loki without the need for an external cache (like Memcached, Redis, etc).
+It can be run in two modes `distributed: false` (default, and same as old `fifocache`) and `distributed: true` which runs cache in distributed fashion sharding keys across peers if Loki is run in microservices or SSD mode.

+Currently `embedded-cache` with `distributed: true` can be enabled only for results cache.

 #### Evenly spread queriers across kubernetes nodes

 We now evenly spread queriers across the available kubernetes nodes, but allowing more than one querier to be scheduled into the same node.